 The Models Collection of the Museum is one of the largest in Finland.
 It includes about 500 models, most of which have been received together with other materials related to architectural competitions.
 The Museum has also been donated individual models, and they have been received together with donations of drawings.
 Architects have also deposited their models in the Archive.
-The collection is added to continuously.

 The oldest of the Museum's models is from the 1890s.
 It presents Mikaelinkirkko (St. Michael's Church) in Turku by Lars Sonck.